 - Jesus walked on water?
 Turned water into wine?
 Healed blindness?
 Walked through walls?

-- Jesus died and resurrected from the dead three days later?
+- Jesus died on a Roman cross and resurrected from the dead three days later?

 - Jesus will return to earth someday, destroying the earth and making all things new?